Skip to main content

 Metadata Structure

-• Include the actual text you want analyzed
+• Include the user’s actual text in the prompt or query field

 Error Handling